nimec01/vue-livestore/README.md

 ### useClientDocument

+**🚨 useClientDocument interface is experimental and might change**

-Serializes the client document variables into writable computed refs directly from the composable so we can write code like this:
+Serializes the client document variables into writable computed refs directly from the composable which allows us to write code like this:

 ```vue
 <script setup lang="ts">